RocketScientist26/Quadruped-Android_App/README.md

 # Quadruped Android App

-Android Studio Kotlin project for Quadruped robot
+Android Studio Kotlin project for Quadruped Robot
-- Please note, for Voice Commands to work, you need internet connection or downloaded english offline text to speech dictionary in Android
+- RsUiElements module available in sources can be directly used in other projects by just importing
+- RsBt module as separate project (comes with demo app) [HERE](https://codeberg.org/Rocket-Scientist/Android_Bluetooth_Library_-_RsBt)